 This study ensured the protection of the rights and privacy of its participants.
 All respondents were asked to sign an informed consent form.
 Participation was voluntary.
 All data were treated with strict confidentiality and used solely for academic purposes.
 The researcher ensured that no psychological, emotional, or professional harm was caused by participating in the study.

-RESULT
+3. RESULTS

 Table 1.
 Descriptive Table